-In the second part, which appeared in the December 2004 issue, I summarized the energetics of core acupuncture points so that readers could appreciate their role in auricular prescriptions.
+In the first part of this article, which appeared in the September 2004 issue, I provided the reader with a list of clinically effective formulas for the treatment of 26 common diseases.In the second part, which appeared in the December 2004 issue, I summarized the energetics of core acupuncture points so that readers could appreciate their role in auricular prescriptions.
 In this third and final part, I will discuss treatment modality options.

 The practitioner has numerous auricular techniques to choose from, depending upon the practitioner's mode of preference, styles the practitioner may have been taught, or patient compliance.
 The table presented below summarizes these techniques.
 Please refer to my text or other ear acupuncture manuals for more detailed information on these 15 modalities and their contraindications.